google/clusterfuzz/docs/using-clusterfuzz/workflows/uploading-a-testcase.md

    you would need to provide the name of the *fuzz target* to use.
 This is required as an application build can contain multiple fuzz target binaries.
 6. Provide values for any of the other optional fields in the form.
 Examples:
-     1. You can provide a *Commit Position* / *Revision* to run it against a particular [revision].
+     1. You can provide a *Commit Position/Revision* to run it against a particular [revision].
 This is usually used to check a crash against an older version of the application.
      2. If you want your testcase to be served from a http server, you can check